vladak/pirig/weatherpi.md

     - the outside connectivity is needed e.g. for Grafana to send alerts via PagerDuty
   - sensors as per https://github.com/vladak/weather/blob/master/README.md#sensors

+## RTC

+In order to keep the time for Grafana/Prometheus a RTC is installed.
+This is the [Adafruit PCF8523 Real Time Clock Breakout Board - STEMMA QT](https://www.adafruit.com/product/5189) and is connected to the same QT board as the environment sensors.

+The setup follows the steps on https://github.com/vladak/pirig/blob/master/pihole.md#rtc

 ## Weather service

 Contains monitoring for various environmental metrics.